Revitalizing a historic building

 The utmost is being done to minimize any and all inconvenience and disruption:

 - Classes are not affected and study spaces continue to be available to students throughout the building.

 - All the work is contained behind sealed temporary walls.
 The noisiest work takes place outside school hours.
 As much work as possible is being done during the summer and winter breaks.

 - Students are regularly advised about any changes in location of services.

-All academic support services have been relocated to one easily accessible and central area.
-The decision to make it easier for students to find the expert support offered at the Learning Resources Centre, Peer Tutoring, Academic Advising and AccessAbility Centre in one central area reflects the Marianopolis Mission, which starts with the credo, “The student is the centre of the Marianopolis learning community.”
+All academic support services have been relocated to one easily accessible and central area, reflecting the Marianopolis Mission, which starts with the credo, “The student is the centre of the Marianopolis learning community.”

 For more information, email the Physical Resources Office.